cagross/outdated-plugin-notifier/readme.txt

 = Are there any settings to configure? =

-As of version 1.0.0, there are no settings to configure with this plugin.
+There are currently no settings to configure with this plugin.
 As soon as you activate the plugin, it will display a new column on the plugin admin page.

 == Screenshots ==